Jamal931/webpulse-monitor/README.md

-# Getting Started with Create React App
+# Getting Started

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is a project that can be used to check the traffic speed of websites across 5 regions and was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts